reeselevine/litmus-generator/README.md

 `python3 litmustestrunner.py <test-name> -gr`: This will both generate the files and run the test, outputting the results to STDOUT.

-`python3 litmustestrunner.py <test-name> -gr --output-file example.csv`: This will generate and run the test, storing the number of relaxed behaviors along with the test configuration in a csv file.
+`python3 litmustestrunner.py <test-name> -gr --outputfile example.csv`: This will generate and run the test, storing the number of relaxed behaviors along with the test configuration in a csv file.
 This is useful when running different configurations in order to find settings that reveal more relaxed behaviors.